ziqbal/rtmidi/README.md

-High performance MIDI I/O routing through a WebSocket
+High performance MIDI I/O routing through a WebSocket.

+A mashup of RtMidi and a PHP WebSocket library to allow MIDI I/O via javascript.

+Tested on Mac 10.10.5 , Hercules DJ Control Instinct USB and Firefox/Safari/Chrome.

+Should work on Linux and (with some work) Windows.

 ///////